Restorative Practice Project

 An extension of the Kindness On Purpose Way.

-This project grew in response to the NSW Department of Education’s renewed focus on restorative practice in 2025 - a focus that recognises behaviour isn’t just compliance to rules, but expression of emotional needs, social understanding and relational history.
-The Department defines restorative practice as a whole-school teaching and learning approach that nurtures supportive, respectful behaviour by building, maintaining and restoring positive relationships.
-It is most effective when embedded as a continuum of proactive culture work and responsive connection after conflict.
-(New South Wales Education)
+This project grew in response to the NSW Department of Education’s (the department) renewed focus on restorative practice in 2025 which included the recognition that behaviour isn’t just compliance to rules but an expression of emotional needs, social understanding and relational dynamics.
+The department defines restorative practice as a whole-school teaching and learning approach that nurtures supportive, respectful behaviour by building, maintaining and restoring positive relationships.
+Further, the department “acknowledges there are a variety of factors that influence behaviour” and an effective restorative practice approach will seek to address the underlying influences through empathy, relationship-building, communication, social and emotional learning and finding ways to respectfully hold one another accountable.”
+(NSW Department Of Education, Behaviour and Engagement, What Is restorative Practice?)

-At its core, the RPP is grounded in the conviction that relationships are the context for learning, and repair is the soil for growth.
+At its core, the RPP is grounded in the conviction that relationships are the context for learning, and repair is essential for safety and growth.
 It honours that when children and adults alike develop emotional literacy, regulation, and relational competence, school culture shifts: behaviours are understood instead of merely managed, connection becomes proactive, and conflict becomes an opportunity for insight rather than exclusion.

 Restorative practice, when understood deeply, equips school communities with: